theroyallab/tabbyAPI/README.md

 > [!IMPORTANT]
 >
->  This README does not have instructions for setting up.
-Please read the Wiki.
+> Looking for more information?
+Check out the Wiki.

+For a step-by-step guide, choose the format that works best for you:

-Read the [Wiki](https://github.com/theroyallab/tabbyAPI/wiki/1.-Getting-Started) for more information.
-It contains user-facing documentation for installation, configuration, sampling, API usage, and so much more.
+📖 Read the [Wiki](https://github.com/theroyallab/tabbyAPI/wiki/1.-Getting-Started) – Covers installation, configuration, API usage, and more.

+🎥 Watch the [Video Guide](https://www.youtube.com/watch?v=03jYz0ijbUU) – A hands-on walkthrough to get you up and running quickly.

 ## Features